Lactobacillus

 - Yoghurt (live cultures): the Codex Alimentarius definition of yoghurt requires Lactobacillus bulgaricus + Streptococcus thermophilus.
 Some 'bio' or probiotic yoghurts add L. acidophilus, Bifidobacterium, or other strains on top of the two-organism base.

-- Kefir: more diverse than yoghurt, often 30+ strains across Lactobacillus and Bifidobacterium genera.
+- Kefir: more diverse than yoghurt, often 10 to 30 strains across multiple bacterial and yeast genera.

 - Sourdough: L. sanfranciscensis is the classic, contributes flavour as well as fermentation.